skmetz/spaconf_2014/bottles_b/README.md

 ```

 We've implemented a simple class in ```lib/bottles.rb``` that passes all the
-tests, so when you run the tests you should sees;
+tests, so when you run the tests you should see:

 ```bash
 $ruby test/bottles_test.rb